Understanding Generation Y in the workplace

 When it comes to the workforce, Generation Y remains a force to reckon with.

-The U.S. Chamber of commerce defines Gen Y (or Millennials) as those born from 1980 to 1999.
-And, while Millennials make up 25% of today’s total workforce, the U.S. Bureau of Labor Statistics puts them at whopping 75% of the workforce by 2030.
+The U.S. Chamber of Commerce defines Gen Y (or Millennials) as those born from 1980 to 1999.
+And, while Millennials make up 25% of today’s total workforce, the U.S. Bureau of Labor Statistics puts them at a whopping 75% of the workforce by 2030.

 However society chooses to label them, the need to understand this generation is imperative.
 To understand Gen Y is to understand the future of work and innovation.